gksdusql94/ML_House/README.md

-# Predicting Home Prices Using the Ames Housing Dataset
+#🏠 Predicting Home Prices Using the Ames Housing Dataset

-This project aims to predict housing prices in Ames, Iowa using the Kaggle Ames Housing Dataset, which contains 2,919 housing sale records between 2006-2010 with 79 features for each house.
-The project implements a K-Nearest Neighbors (KNN) algorithm to estimate the price of a new house based on historical data.
-Below is an outline of the project:
+This project uses the K-Nearest Neighbors (KNN) algorithm to predict home prices in Ames, Iowa based on historical data from Kaggle's Ames Housing Dataset.
+We aim to predict a target house's price based on the similarity to other houses.

-## Dataset
+## 📊 Dataset
 - **Source**: Kaggle's Ames Housing Dataset
 - **Size**: 2,919 observations and 79 features
 - **Features**: Information about house size, quality, area, age, and other attributes related to housing prices in Ames, Iowa.

-## Project Overview
+## 🔄 Project Overview
 This project involves the following steps:
 1. **Data Preprocessing**:
    - Loaded the dataset as a Pandas DataFrame.